 Kingston Council declared a Climate Emergency on 25 June 2019 and is committed to addressing issues that affect the environment and health of its communities, with the resources it has available.
 This includes tackling climate change, improving air quality and enabling our residents and visitors to use sustainable travel options.

 Our vision is to create a ‘cleaner, greener Kingston’ and our streets play a major role in this plan.
 We want our roads to be pleasant spaces where we can breathe clean air, walk around safely and feel connected to our community.

-Our low traffic neighbourhood trials are being introduced to help tackle through-traffic on busy residential roads to create safer, quieter spaces for pedestrians and cyclists.
+Our low traffic neighbourhood trials were introduced to discourage drivers from using residential roads as shortcuts and to create safer, quieter and healthier spaces for pedestrians and cyclists.

-These schemes will make it easier and safer for people to travel locally by foot or on bike for everyday needs, helping people to maintain good health and improved wellbeing.
+These schemes will make it easier and safer for people to travel locally by foot or on bike helping people to maintain good health and improved wellbeing.

 Kingston Town - Albert Road - launched on 7 September 2020

 Albert Road is regularly used as a shortcut by motorists trying to avoid the main road junction with Cambridge Road.
 A planter has been installed at the Albert Road/Hawks Road junction to make this residential road safer by preventing vehicle access.
 To achieve this, a section of Albert Road’s one-way system has been reversed (southbound) and alterations made to the cycle lane (northbound).